 My wife was diagnosed with a cyst on her pineal gland.
 We have been researching information and have seen both good and bad things.
 She's had two MRIs and bloodwork done, and the doctors believe it's benign.
 What else can we do?

 The best treatment options for pineal cysts depend on many factors, including the size of the cyst and whether or not it is associated with symptoms.
-For example, people with pineal cysts that do not cause symptoms may not require any form of treatment.
-However, they may need to have regular check-ups with a physician and follow up imaging if they have a large cyst (greater than 10-14 mm) or develop symptoms that could be related to the cyst.
+For example, small cysts that do not cause symptoms do not require any treatment.

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please